Learning Pathways

 The ocean-climate nexus, representing the link between the ocean and climate change, is vital for addressing environmental challenges and is thus a key part of sustainable development.
 Since the ocean suffers from climate change impacts, this exacerbates other threats to the ocean’s health like over-exploitation of marine resources and marine pollution.
 The UN Climate Summit in Glasgow in 2022, known as COP26, recognized the ocean’s importance and aimed to integrate it into climate-related actions.

-From a human rights perspective, a healthy ocean is crucial for life, health, food, water, and culture.
+From a human rights perspective, we know that a healthy ocean is crucial for life, health, food, water, and culture.
 Ocean acidification, caused by carbon dioxide emissions dissolving in seawater, poses risks to marine ecosystems and food chains, affecting human rights related to nutrition and health.

-Integrating the ocean into climate strategies, like restoring marine ecosystems and reducing fossil fuel production, is vital for protecting human rights, especially for vulnerable communities.
-Research, collaboration, and public participation are essential to address the ocean-climate nexus, safeguarding human rights, and promoting a sustainable future.
+Integrating the ocean into climate strategies, like restoring marine ecosystems and reducing fossil fuel production, shows a commitment to protecting human rights, especially for vulnerable communities.
+Up-to-date research, collaboration, and public participation is essential for addressing the ocean-climate nexus, safeguarding human rights, and promoting a sustainable future.

 Time Required for the completion of the full pathway – 1.5 hours